 Discuss disagreements in line of sight of others, but quietly and privately.
 Or involve the classroom teacher or principal.

 Belittling, criticizing, or making comparisons to other students

 Touching a student in anger under any circumstances

-Excessive visiting with other adults while on duty
+Excessive visiting with other adults or using your cell phone while volunteering

 Doing work for students

 Starting projects with students that you cannot finish

 A volunteer who violates policies, procedures, or laws will be subject to a review of their volunteer status and a final determination made by the superintendent if the volunteer can continue to work in the district.

 On occasion, volunteers working in schools will have concerns or issues that need to be addressed and resolved.
 To better facilitate communication, please follow these simple guidelines: